 Creative Arts sessions provide even further avenues for creativity by creating a safe space to explore the arts.
 Students learn topics such as animation, sketching, and performing arts such as drama and dance.
 These artistic outlets allow the students to bring awareness to important community topics such as plastic use, drugs, domestic violence, and sanitation.

-Our health programs engage children in government schools and our Supplementary Education Class program as well as adults in the community to provide information surrounding a number of topics that we believe will impact the children and their families to live healthier and longer lives.
+Our health programmes engage children in government schools and our Supplementary Education Class programme as well as adults in the community to provide information surrounding a number of topics that we believe will impact the children and their families to live healthier and longer lives.
 We aim to reduce preventable illness such as water born illnesses by leading workshops based on water and sanitation, food safety, and transmission.
 We aim to see a reduction in the number of non-communicable diseases by conducting needs assessments and further research in our communities and to provide them with access to information about how our future health and current daily habits are interlinked.
 We also aim to reduce stigma and false information surrounding female hygiene and menstruation by providing a safe space to discuss self-care, hygiene, and reproduction with young women and matriarchs in the community and in schools.

-In partnership with our Supplementary Education Class program, we support the Women’s Handicraft and Sewing shop.
-This shop allows women in the community surrounding our program to engage in valuable and profitable skills such as sewing, weaving and handicraft design.
+In partnership with our Supplementary Education Class programme, we support the Women’s Handicraft and Sewing shop.
+This shop allows women in the community surrounding our programme to engage in valuable and profitable skills such as sewing, weaving and handicraft design.
 Additionally, children in the community are able to connect with computer skill classes that will enhance their learning opportunities and enable them a greater chance of succeeding in future employment.

 Within Cambodia, waste and waste management is a major issue.
 Non-recyclable plastics such as plastic bags, straws and coffee cups are littered everywhere.
 Plastic bottles and other “recyclable” materials are also used and discarded frequently with no recycling system in place.
 Often, plastics of all sorts are burned alongside the household rubbish, as many people do not have access to waste management collection.